borisshapa/bert-crf/README.md

    * `text_labels` – named entity labels for tokens.
 Labels are assigned to tokens according to the BIO system: in this case, if the token does not belong to the named entity, then it is marked with the "O" label; the label of the first named entity token is prefixed with "B-"; other named entity tokens begin with "I-".
 The corresponding prefix is followed by a tag denoting the class of the named entity.
    * `labels` – `text_labels` converted to numbers

-* `label2id.jsonl` – mapping from a tag's text representation to a number, e.g:
+* `label2id.jsonl` – mapping from a label's text representation to a number, e.g:
    ```
    {"O": 0, "B-ECO": 1, "B-CMP": 2, "I-SOC": 3, "I-INST": 4, "B-INST": 5, ...}
    ```